 Sriracha Peanut Butter Chocolate Chip Cookies

-- 2 sticks unsalted butter softened
+- 2 sticks unsalted butter softened to room temp

 - 1 1/2 cups peanut butter

-- 1 cup dark brown sugar packed
+- 1 cup brown sugar packed

 - 1/4 cup Sriracha sauce

-- 2 eggs
+- 2 large eggs

 - 1 teaspoon vanilla extract

 - 2 3/4 cups flour + a couple Tablespoons more, as needed

 - 1/4 cup granulated white sugar for rolling